litaio/lita/README.md

 * redis: Options for the Redis connection.
 See the [Redis gem](https://github.com/redis/redis-rb) documentation.
 * handlers: Handlers may choose to expose a config object here with their own options.
 See the handler's documentation.

+If you want to use a config file with a different name or location, invoke `lita` with the `-c` option and provide the path to the config file.

 ## Acknowledgements

 Lita draws much inspiration from GitHub's fantastic [Hubot](http://hubot.github.com/).